Jocotitlán: History

 After the war, the haciendas of the area were broken up and the land redistributed.
 The rest of the 20th century is dominated by economic change with the introduction of technology and industrialization as well as the urbanization of the municipal seat.
 From the 1930s to the 1960s, electricity was introduced, along with water pipes and the construction of schools.
 A theatre and library were also constructed.

 In the 1960s, a company named IUSA bought much of the former hacienda of Pasteje, as part of a move of its operations away from Mexico City.
 The property was about five percent of the municipality's territory, but it had no water or electrical services.
 The company had to drill its own wells and negotiate with authorities to get connected to the grid.
 The workers of the area at that time had no experience working in industry.
 The company set wages lower than the national average, but also opened schools and training courses to workers.
 Workers at that time were forbidden to travel to Toluca or Mexico City, likely to prevent them from knowing how low their wages were.
 Despite, the initial difficulties, this was the beginning of the Pasteje Industrial Park, and the start of the industrialization of the area's economy.
 In the 1970s, the company established a school, which would eventually offer classes from high school/technical school level all the way to preschool for local area youth, with much of the cost of attending paid for by local industries.
 The growth of the industrial park became the main impetus for the area's population growth from then to the present.

 In 1983, the village of Jocotitlán was officially declared to be a town, with several smaller communities in the municipality elevated to village status.
 Starting from the 1990 Census, the municipality ceased to be officially considered a rural farming area, and considered to be industrial.
 Today, both are still part of the municipality's economy.
 Infrastructure remains a problem as it lags behind need.
 The number of those with professional studies have increased due to the improvement of the area's educational system.

-Geography and environment
+Geography

 The municipality is located between Ixtlahuaca and Atlacomulco, fifty four kilometers north of the state capital of Toluca.
 This area is in the northwest of the state, in the Ixtlahuaca Valley, which is formed by small mountain chains that belong to the Sierra Madre Occidental, with some formations as a result of being on the Trans-Mexican Volcanic Belt.
 Elevation varies from 2,530 masl next to the Lerma River on the far south to 2,900, on one side of the Jocotitlán volcano, with an average of 2,770.
 However, much of the land in the area is relatively flat and covers much of the Ixtlahuaca Valley.
 The municipal seat is on the side of the volcano, with the rest of the municipality on the valley floor.
 Other elevations include hills in San Miguel Tenochtitlán, and Santiago Casandeje.